globalprivacycontrol/landing-page/content/downloads.md

     img: /img/download-logos/lockr.png
 ---

-Download a supported browser or extension and start exercising your privacy rights with GPC.
+Download a supported browser or extension and start exercising your privacy rights on over 66,000 websites with GPC.